og-cz/a2e.engine/docs/phase-3.md

 - Negative maximum substep sizes are rejected.
 Contact exits are generated when a previously active pair no longer exists, including after an entity is removed from a scene.

 The basic example composes the movement system and physics system in order.
 The player has a dynamic collider, while four invisible static colliders constrain it to the demo world.
 These boundaries belong to the example, not to the engine.
 Contact-enter events are routed through `Application::events()` and logged by the example.

+Physics implements `FixedUpdateSystem` and the demo runs it at 60 Hz through the fixed-timestep pipeline.
+Input and camera systems remain variable-rate systems.